OCHA-DAP/ocha-lens/docs/datasets/ecmwf_cyclones.md

 [^1]: Storms in the Southern Hemisphere that begin after July 1 are classified with the following year.
 [^2]: Viable basins are `NA` (North Atlantic), `EP` (Northeast Pacific), `WP` (Northwest Pacific), `SP` (South Pacific), `SI` (South Indian), `NI` (North Indian).
 Note that ECMWF's source data combines SI and SP basins into "Southwest Pacific".
 We split these tracks into `SI` and `SP` across the 135 degree longitude line.
 See [here](https://github.com/OCHA-DAP/ocha-lens/blob/358489c9af541ef1831b2889b89a5810e339993d/src/ocha_lens/datasources/ecmwf_storm.py#L516-L529) for specifics.
+[^3]: Note that this is slightly different from the IBTrACS definition of this variable.
+ECMWF only reports on basin assignment at the level of each forecast, rather than for each point.
+[^4]: The location of maximum `wind_speed` does not correspond exactly to the center of the storm (which is the location reported by the `geometry` field).
+A storm's maximum speed is experienced in the [eyewall](https://www.noaa.gov/jetstream/tropical/tropical-cyclone-introduction/tropical-cyclone-structure), which is offset from the eye.
+The modelled coordinates for this point are contained in the raw `cxml` data, however have been excluded for simplicity.